aadel112/oPiUS/README.md

     Available options are:
     * --infile= - a file relative or absolute
-    * --outfile= - a file realtive or absolute
+    * --outfile= - a file relative or absolute
     * --output_type= - csv or json
     * --input_delim= - , | ^ etc.
     * --output_delim= - , | ^ etc.
     * --start_colno= - the column of the start time of the event, indexed from 1 on
-    * --end_colno= - the columm of the end time of the event, indexed from 1 on
+    * --end_colno= - the column of the end time of the event, indexed from 1 on

     The output step is one second.
 You will always get the concurrent count of records for each second from the record minimum start time to the record maximum end time.
 It's up to you, the developer to get less granular maxes from that.